threeML.bayesian package

 - setup(n_live: int = 2000, n_update: int | None = None, enlarge_per_dim: float = 1.1, n_points_min: int | None = None, split_threshold: int = 100, n_networks: int = 4, neural_network_kwargs: Dict[str, Any] = {}, prior_args: List[Any] = [], prior_kwargs: Dict[str, Any] = {}, likelihood_args: List[Any] = [], likelihood_kwargs: Dict[str, Any] = {}, n_batch: int = 100, n_like_new_bound: int | None = None, vectorized: bool = False, pass_dict: bool | None = None, pool: int | None = None, seed: int | None = None, filepath: str | None = None, resume: bool = True, f_live: float = 0.01, n_shell: int | None = None, n_eff: int = 10000, discard_exploration: bool = False, verbose: bool = False)[source]

-setup the nautilus sampler.
+Setup the nautilus sampler.

 See: https://nautilus-sampler.readthedocs.io/en/stable/index.html